Comp-Labs/comp-labs-meet/README.md

 ```
 `/app/i18n/lang/language.json`

-**NOTE: This is not an updated translation for Comp Labs Meet.
+**NOTE: This is not an updated translation for Tech Fiddle Meet.
 As we Modified the Source Code, but we didn't modify the translation JSON files, so don't open an issue about this translation being incorrect.
 This will be corrected in the future.
 Thanks for your cooperation.**

 ```json
 {